Uganda Gorilla Trek and Safari in Queen Elizabeth NP - 4 Days

 Day 3: Queen Elizabeth National Park – Ishasha Sector & Tree-climbing Lions

+Our first call shall be the park's southern sector, Ishasha.
 Ishasha a much more remote and less-traveled part of Queen Elizabeth National Park, but one which has a sense of exclusivity and remoteness.
 The game densities here are high, and this region has reported some of the largest herds of Elephant anywhere in Uganda, as it is their main migration corridor between Uganda and the DRC.
+To most visitors, the major highlight is the tree-climbing lions and your guide will outdoor himself to get you closer to them depending on how much time you have to reach the final destination.
+Lions are not known to climb trees but the ones in Ishasha sector have this habit, more so when the day gets warmer.

-In the afternoon we will go for a launch trip along the Kazinga Channel.
-This gives you the opportunity to view wildlife up close: hippo’s huff and spray at a mere feet away from the boat, buffalo linger in the shallows.
-The shores of the channel are also home to an array of birds including pink backed pelicans, pied and malachite kingfishers, saddle billed stork and many others.
+We continue driving to the north of Queen Elizabeth National Park where we immediately join in on a 2-hours' launch trip along the Kazinga Channel.
+The 40km Kazina Channel divides Queen Elizabeth National PArk into two.
+Its 80km shoreline attracts large numbers of birds, reptiles and mammals.
+A launch trip on Kazinga to view this wildlife spectacle is the park's most famous and enduring activity.
+You have one opportunity to view wildlife up close: hippo’s huff and spray at a mere foot away from the boat, buffalo linger in the shallows.
+The shores of the channel are also home to an array of birds including pink backed pelicans, pied and malachite kingfishers, saddle-billed stork, and many others.

 Up-market/Luxury: Mweya Safari Lodge | Katara Lodge